contao/docs-archive/manual/en/01-Installation.md

 If you are running an Apache server and are allowed to use mod_rewrite, you can make Contao generate search engine friendly URLs that look like static HTML documents.
 A set of default rewrite rules is stored in the `.htaccess.default` file in the Contao directory.
-Rename this file to `.htacess` so the Apache server can handle it and then log into the back end and navigate to the system settings.
+Rename this file to `.htaccess` so the Apache server can handle it and then log into the back end and navigate to the system settings.
 Select "Rewrite URLs" in the "Front end configuration" section and save your changes.
 Now Contao generates static URLs like `home.html` instead of